Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 - 30% of the body corporate's adjusted domestic turnover during the breach turnover period (minimum 12 months)

-This was a massive increase from the previous maximum of AUD 2.22 million.
-The new penalty framework was directly motivated by the Optus and Medibank data breaches that exposed millions of Australians' personal information in late 2022.
+The previous maximum was AUD 2.22 million.
+The increase was directly motivated by the Optus and Medibank breaches that exposed millions of Australians' personal information in late 2022.

 The Federal Court ordered Australian Clinical Labs to pay AUD 5.8 million in the first-ever civil penalty under the Privacy Act.
 The penalty followed a 2022 cyberattack on its subsidiary Medlab Pathology that affected 223,000 individuals.
-The breakdown was AUD 4.2 million for failing to take reasonable steps to protect personal information (APP 11.1), AUD 800,000 for failing to conduct a reasonable and expeditious breach assessment, and AUD 800,000 for failing to notify the OAIC in a timely manner.
+The breakdown: AUD 4.2 million for failing to take reasonable steps to protect personal information under APP 11.1, AUD 800,000 for failing to conduct a reasonable and expeditious breach assessment, and AUD 800,000 for failing to notify the OAIC in a timely manner.

-The OAIC filed civil penalty proceedings against Optus in the Federal Court following its September 2022 data breach, which exposed the personal information of approximately 9.5 million Australians.
+The OAIC filed civil penalty proceedings against Optus in the Federal Court following its September 2022 data breach, which exposed personal information of approximately 9.5 million Australians.
 The Commissioner alleges Optus failed to take reasonable steps to protect personal information over a three-year period from October 2019 to September 2022.
-Proceedings are ongoing.
+Proceedings are ongoing as of May 2026.

-The OAIC also filed civil penalty proceedings against Medibank Private for its October 2022 breach affecting 9.7 million Australians.
-The Commissioner alleges Medibank failed to take reasonable steps to protect personal information, including highly sensitive health data, from March 2021 to October 2022.
-These proceedings are also ongoing as of 2026.
+The OAIC filed civil penalty proceedings against Medibank Private for its October 2022 breach affecting 9.7 million Australians, including highly sensitive health data.
+The Commissioner alleges Medibank failed to take reasonable steps to protect personal information from March 2021 to October 2022.
+Proceedings continue as of May 2026.

 The OAIC determined that Clearview AI breached the Privacy Act by scraping Australians' facial images from the internet and using them in a facial recognition tool without consent.
-Clearview AI was ordered to cease collecting images from individuals in Australia and destroy all collected images within 90 days.
-No financial penalty was imposed, though the case established that the Privacy Act applies to overseas companies processing Australians' data.
+Clearview AI was ordered to cease collecting images from Australian individuals and destroy all collected images within 90 days.
+The case established that the Privacy Act can apply to overseas entities processing Australians' personal information.

 The Notifiable Data Breaches Scheme